bertux/eliza/packages/plugin-arthera/README.md

 ### Transfer

-Transfer tokens from one address to another on any EVM-compatible chain.
+Transfer tokens from one address to another on any Arthera-compatible chain.
 Just specify the:

 - **Amount**
 - **Chain**